PDXIII/Ghost-ContactForm/README.md

 ### Config.js Especially the Mail Object

-Like in any other Ghost installation you’ll need to configure the **mail object.** It should lokk similar to this:
+Like in any other Ghost installation you’ll need to configure the **mail object.** It should look similar to this:

     mail: {
         transport: 'SMTP',